Ten Great Medicinal Herbs for Prepping Your “Doomsday” Garden (Part II)

 Sage

 Externally, as an astringent, sage can be used as an after-shave, to clean your teeth, and to freshen bad breath.
 It also makes a good antiperspirant because of its moisture-drying properties.
-This herb is essential for mouth ulcers and mouth sores due to sage’s irritant properties; make teas with equal parts of sage and chamomile and use it as a mouth rinse.
+This herb is essential for mouth ulcers and mouth sores due to sage’s irritant properties; make teas with equal parts of sage and chamomile and use them as a mouth rinse.
 A sage compress works well on wounds and cuts.
 For reducing fevers, add sage to a bath.

 Tea Tree Oil

 It has many other uses as well.
-For example, you can inhale the steam of the oil to help with chest congestion and respiratory ailments like the common cold and sore throat, bronchitis, flu, asthma, and tuberculosis.
-In addition, the oil’s anti-viral agents fight many common infectious diseases, and inhaling the steam will also ward off shingles, chickenpox, and measles; it’ll also strengthen your immune system.
+For example, you can inhale the steam from the oil to help with chest congestion and respiratory ailments such as the common cold, sore throat, bronchitis, flu, asthma, and tuberculosis.

 Thyme